 Furthermore, his meeting with Chairman Kim Jong Un in Vietnam at the end of February sets the stage for what could turn out to be a major foreign policy win for the president.
 If he can create peace with a mad dictator, more people may start to ask why the Democrats are unable to negotiate reasonably.

-One thing we can say for sure: Trump is a fighter who can gain achievements under hostile conditions.We value your comments!
-Please weigh in on our comment section below.
+One thing we can say for sure: Trump is a fighter who can gain achievements under hostile conditions.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com